 That is the year that my focus on the Christmas season changed.
 The Christmas season became about starting traditions and continuing some traditions that we had already been doing.

-Christmas Meal Gatherings: Our family celebrates with both my husbands side of the family and my side.
+Our family celebrates with both my husbands side of the family and my side.
 On my side of the family, I host a Christmas dinner.
 To take some of the burden off of fixing an entire dinner, I assign different families to bring a dish.
-I provide the turkey and they bring the side dishes and desserts.
+I provide the turkey and the homemade dinner rolls, they bring the side dishes and desserts.

-Decorating the Tree: Every year after Thanksgiving is over, our Christmas tree goes up.
+Every year after Thanksgiving is over, our Christmas tree goes up.
 It is a time that the children and I look forward to with great anticipation.
-Our tree is decorated very simply, some years with just white lights and other years with handmade ornaments and dried fruit.
+Our tree is decorated very simply.
+Some years, I decorate with white lights and other years with handmade ornaments and dried fruit.

-One year, after the Christmas season was over, I purchased 4 tiny trees for each of our children when they were marked down to 70% off.
-So, now each child has their own tree that they get to put in their room and decorate as they wish.
+One year, after the Christmas season was over, I purchased 4 tiny trees for each of our children.
+Now each child has their own tree that they get to put in their room and decorate as they wish.
 The children look forward to being able to do this and it adds a bit of Christmas cheer to their room.

-Quality Christmas Crafts: There are so many Christmas crafts that can be made at this time of year that will take up what I like to call busy time, yet, so many will end up in a forgotten pile or even trashed after the Christmas season.
-I like to focus on crafts and activities that can be saved, or reused after the season.
+There are many Christmas crafts that can be made at this time of year.
+I like to focus on crafts and activities which can be saved, or reused after the season.

-Salt dough ornaments can be saved for many years, made and given as gifts, used as ornaments, and even used on gift wrapping.
-Dried oranges or other citrus fruits can be used as holiday decor and then made into bird feeders to hang outside.
+Salt dough ornaments are alot of fun to make.
+Ornaments can be saved for many years, given as gifts, used as ornaments, and even used on gift wrapping.
+Dried oranges can be made into a garland and used for simple decorations on the tree.

-Baking Night with Grandparents: One thing that I remember so well about the Christmas season as a child is baking with my mom.
+One thing I remember so well about the Christmas season as a child is baking with my mom.
 We made fudge, peanut butter cookies, and peanut butter balls every season.
 We would spend the entire day baking and then divide it all up into separate containers to give as gifts.

-Do you know how many people looked forward to that gift each year?
+Do you know how many people looked forward to a container full of cookies and fudge each year?
 A lot of people did!
-It was homemade with someones precious time and it was a truly treasured gift.
+It was a homemade gift made with precious time and it was a truly treasured gift.

-My mother now comes to my home every Christmas season to bake with my children and let me tell you dear friends, that is a most treasured time of the season for me and my children.
+My mother now comes to my home every Christmas season to bake with my children.
+This has become such a treasured time of the season for me and my children.

-Christmas Parades: As a child, I grew up going to multiple Christmas parades.
-It was one way that we celebrated that I remember most.
-There was something about bundling up in layers gathering Christmas candy thrown from Christmas floats, listening to the bands perform and simply being together as a family.
+As a child, I grew up going to multiple Christmas parades.
+It was one way we celebrated I remember most.
+There is something about bundling up in layers, gathering Christmas candy thrown from Christmas floats, listening to the bands perform and simply being together as a family.

-Holiday Lights: A Christmas tradition that I loved as a child was going to see all the holiday drive thru light displays.
+A Christmas tradition I loved as a child was going to see all the holiday drive thru light displays.
 Mom would load us children up, turn the radio to Christmas music and we would spend the evening driving through multiple light displays.

-Simple Acts of Kindness: I feel like we should always be doing simple acts of kindness but during the Christmas season, there are so many who just need that extra bit of kindness.
+I feel like we should always be doing simple acts of kindness but during the Christmas season, there are so many who just need an extra bit of kindness.

 Simple acts like shoveling someones driveway if it snows, checking in on your elderly neighbor, or even taking them a basket of Christmas cookies.
 A simple random act of kindness is a way to spread some Christmas cheer.